Erika F. Augustine

-Erika F. Augustine is an Associate Professor of Neurology and Pediatrics at the University of Rochester Medical Center in Rochester, New York.
-Augustine co-directs the University of Rochester Batten Center, and is the associate director of both the Center for Health and Technology and the Udall Center of Excellence in Parkinson's Disease Research.
+Erika F. Augustine is an Associate Chief Science Officer and Director of the Clinical Trials Unit at Kennedy Krieger Institute.
+She was previously an Associate Professor of Neurology and Pediatrics at the University of Rochester Medical Center in Rochester, New York.
+Augustine co-directed the University of Rochester Batten Center, and was the associate director of both the Center for Health and Technology and the Udall Center of Excellence in Parkinson's Disease Research.
 Augustine's clinical research and medical practice specialize in pediatric movement disorders.
 She leads clinical trials for Batten diseases, a group of rare pediatric neurodegenerative disorders, and she has developed a novel telemedicine model to increase the efficacy of remote care for patients with rare diseases.

 Early life and education

 Augustine pursued her undergraduate education at Harvard University.
 She majored in Biological Anthropology and graduated with a Bachelor of Arts in 1999.
 Following the completion of her undergraduate degree, she attended the University of Rochester for medical school.
 She obtained her MD in 2003, and then moved back to Boston to pursue her residency training at the Boston Children's Hospital.
 In 2008, she completed her residency training in Pediatrics and Child Neurology and then moved back to Rochester for her Fellowships.
 In 2009, she completed a fellowship in Experimental Therapeutics, and in 2010, she completed a fellowship in pediatric movement disorders.
 She then completed her Masters of Science in Translational Research at the University of Rochester in 2014.